-Lemon balm is an ancient herb that has long been used both for its medicinal benefits as well as for its flavor.
+Lemon balm is an ancient herb that has long been used both for its medicinal benefits and for its flavor.
 Because it is not the most widely used herb, the best way to get your hands on some is probably to grow it yourself.
 If you need it right now, consider one of the lemon balm substitutes below.

 Your best bet: Lemon zest + mint leaves

 As with the lemon zest/peel component of this substitute, you will want to use fresh to replace fresh and dried to replace dried.
 Both mint and lemon have long been used to flavor teas, just like lemon balm.
 Note that the lemon and mint alternative to lemon balm is purely about replacing the flavor and will not provide the relaxation benefits that come with a lemon balm tea.
-Both options can be used in marinades and other methods of seasoning food.
+Both options can be used in marinades, soups and stews, fruit salads, and more.

 A decent second choice: Lemongrass

 Lemongrass is another popular lemon-scented herb.
-It is used mostly in dishes from Southeast Asia where it is often paired with ginger and chile peppers.
+It is used mostly in dishes from Southeast Asia, where it is often paired with ginger and chili peppers.
 It is also commonly used to make a tea in the Caribbean and elsewhere.
-It has similar lemony notes to those of lemon balm, which makes it a good substitute even though it does not have the same minty back note.
-When using lemongrass you may have to adjust your recipe for the fact that you will have to remove the herb from the dish before serving it.
+Lemongrass has similar lemony taste to those of lemon balm, which makes it a good substitute, even though it does not have the same minty back note.
+When using lemongrass you may have to adjust your recipe because you will have to remove the herb from the dish before serving it.

 Unlike lemon balm, lemongrass stalks are fibrous and inedible except for the tender inner leaves of fresh lemongrass.
 To avoid having to remove lemongrass, you can either seek out the fresh herb or use prepared lemongrass.
 Many grocery stores carry prepared lemongrass that has been ground and packaged in tubes.
 Note that lemongrass does provide the same relaxing health benefits that you would get from lemon balm.